-Incentivising alignment with the Trustees' investment polices lssue 1 7 of 12
+Incentivising alignment with the Trustees' investment polices

-10.1.
-Prior to appointing an investment manager, the Trustees discuss the investment manager's approach to the management of ESG, including climate related risks, with the Scheme's investment consultant, and how their policies are aligned with the Trustees' own investment beliefs.

-- 10.2.
-When appointing an investment manager, in addition to considering the investment manager's investment philosophy, process and policies to establish how the manager intends to make the required investment returns, the Trustees also consider how ESG, including climate risk are integrated into these.
+- 10.1.
+Prior to appointing an investment manager, the Trustees discuss the investment manager's approach to the management of ESG and climate related risks with the Scheme's investment consultant, and how their policies are aligned with the Trustees' own investment beliefs. - 10.2.
+When appointing an investment manager, in addition to considering the investment manager's investment philosophy, process and policies to establish how the manager intends to make the required investment returns, the Trustees also consider how ESG and climate risk are integrated into these.
 If the Trustees deem any aspect of these policies to be out of line with their own investment objectives for the part of the portfolio being considered, they will consider using another manager for the mandate. - 10.3.
-The Trustees carry out a strategy review at least every three years where they assess the continuing relevance of the strategy in the context of the Scheme's membership and their aims, beliefs and constraints.
-The Trustees monitor the investment managers' approach to ESG, including climate related risks on an annual basis. - 10.4.
-If an investment manager ceases to meet the Trustees' desired aims, including the management of ESG, including climate related risks, using the approach expected of them, their appointment will be terminated.
+The Trustees carry out a strategy review when appropriate, where they assess the continuing relevance of the strategy in the context of the Scheme's membership and their aims, beliefs and constraints.
+The Trustees monitor the investment managers' approach to ESG and climate related risks on an annual basis. - 10.4.
+In the event that an investment manager ceases to meet the Trustees' desired aims, including the management of ESG and climate related risks, using the approach expected of them, their appointment will be terminated.
+Prior to terminating the appointment, the manager will be given the opportunity to correct or improve their performance and actions in order to meet the desired aims.
 The investment managers have been informed of this by the Trustees. - 10.5.
-Investment manager ESG policies are reviewed by the Trustees in the context of best industry practice and feedback will be provided to the investment manager (via the Investment Consultant).
+Investment manager ESG policies are reviewed in the context of best industry practice and feedback will be provided to the investment manager.

-Assessments to incentivise, based on medium to long term, financial and non-financial considerations
+Incentivising assessments based on medium to long term, financial and non-financial considerations

 - 10.6.
-The Trustees are mindful that the impact of ESG, including climate change, is long-term in nature.
-However, the Trustees recognise that the potential for change in value as a result of ESG including climate risk may occur over a much shorter term than climate change itself.
+The Trustees are mindful that the impact of ESG and climate change has a long-term nature.
+However, the Trustees recognise that the potential for change in value as a result of ESG and climate risk may occur over a much shorter term than climate change itself.
 The Trustees acknowledge this in their investment management arrangements. - 10.7.
-When considering the management of objectives for an investment manager (including ESG objectives), and then assessing their effectiveness and performance, the Trustees assess these over a rolling timeframe.
+When considering the management of objectives for an investment manager (including ESG and climate risk objectives), and then assessing their effectiveness and performance, the Trustees assess these over a rolling timeframe.
 The Trustees believe the use of rolling timeframes, typically 3 to 5 years, is consistent with ensuring the investment manager makes decisions based on an appropriate time horizon.
 Where a fund may have an absolute return or shorter term target, this is generally supplementary to a longer term performance target.
 In the case of assets that are actively managed, the Trustees expect this longer term performance target to be sufficient to ensure an appropriate alignment of interests. - 10.8.
 The Trustees expect investment managers to be voting and engaging on behalf of the Scheme's holdings and the Scheme monitors this activity within the Implementation Statement in the Scheme's Annual Report and Accounts.
 The Trustees do not expect ESG considerations to be disregarded by the investment managers in an effort to achieve any short term targets.